Bend, Oregon: Sports

 Bend is home to the Bend Elks of the West Coast Collegiate Baseball League.
 The Elks play at Vince Genna Stadium.
 Former minor league teams include the Bend Rockies, Bend Bucks, Bend Phillies, Bend Timber Hawks, and Bend Rainbows.

 Bend is also the home of the Central Oregon Hotshots of the International Basketball League.
 The Central Oregon Steelheaders, continually one of the top teams in the NW conference of the Premier Arena Soccer League (PASL), play at the Central Oregon Indoor Sports Center in Bend.

 Bend is the home of the professional cross-country skiing team XC Oregon, which competes in races locally, regionally, nationally and internationally.

 Bend has had success in landing major sporting events such as the 2008 and 2009 USA Winter Triathlon National Championships, the 2008 and 2009 XTERRA Trail Running National Championships, the 2009 and 2010 United States National Cyclo-cross Championships, the 2009 and 2010 USA Cycling Elite Road National Championships and the 2013, 2015 and 2016 USA Cross Country Championships.

 In 2019 and 2020, Bend hosted USA Climbing's pro and youth National Bouldering Championships.

-A popular spot for cycling, Bend has over 300 mi of mountain bike trails and is the home to the Cascade Cycling Classic, the nation's longest running stage race for road bicycle racing.
-Bend was recently named the top mountain bike city in Mountain Bike Action magazine.
+A popular spot for cycling, Bend has over 300 mi of mountain bike trails and from 1980 to 2019 was the home to the Cascade Cycling Classic, the nation's longest running stage race for road bicycle racing.
+In 2009, Bend was named the top mountain biking town in Mountain Bike Action magazine.
+The trail network is always growing, most recently with the announcement of 20 miles of new single track and downhill trails.

-Bend features the Bend Roughriders RFC, a men's division 3 Rugby Football Club.

-Bend's Lava City Roller Dolls became a member of the Women's Flat Track Derby Association in April, 2009.

-Bend's Pole Pedal Paddle is one of the Pacific Northwest's premier athletic events.
-It is a relay race held each spring with six legs that include alpine skiing/snowboarding, cross-country skiing, biking, running, canoeing/kayaking and sprinting.
-The event begins at Mount Bachelor and ends in the Old Mill District.

 Bend is also home to the Deschutes County Rocks Boxing Team, a USA Boxing program ran by Level III USA Boxing coach Richard Miller, who is also the Golden Gloves & Silver Gloves President.
 February of each year Coach Miller hosts the Oregon State Golden Gloves Boxing Championship at Eagle Crest resort, a two-day event that highlights the best Olympic-bound boxers in the Northwest while bringing hundreds of boxing fans to the area.
 The program is non-profit and raises money for youth in the community.